emyopik/domain-block-check-to-slack/README.md

 ## Contributions

 Contributions are always welcome!
 If you have suggestions or find any bugs, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.

----

-You can further customize this README as needed for your project.